Cheile Tătarului (Bucegi mountains, Romania), an interesting place for evolutionary research, endangered by human activities

 The decrease of the snails which might be caused by changing environmental conditions shows that an effective protection of the gorge is necessary.
 Regrettably, the way through the Cheile Tătarului is a through road, used by many people especially at weekend and in the holidays to visit the objects of interest around Lake Bolboci.
 The result is a high amount of cars and persons who move within the gorge, not to advantage to its flora and fauna.
 Besides, as accompaniment of this mass meeting much rubbish is left within the gorge, because there is no rubbish collection and disposal.
 Rubbish attracts animals which endanger flora and fauna.
 Therefore, it is urgently needed to improve the protection.
 By all means, plates with instructions should be erected, and the rubbish should be collected and disposed.

 During a further visit in VII.
 2016, it became evident that the street through the gorge will be broadened and asphalted.
 The first gravel heaps were already carried up.
 Because, in the course of the broadening of the road, it is possibly intended to remove rocks near to the street, a drastic destruction of flora and fauna, especially of the described snail fauna, has to be expected.
 The snails, which are animals needing humidity for active life, occur mainly on the rocks near to the river and thus near to the street.
 They are only found on rocks exposed to the rain, not on those under overhanging rocks which remain dry.
-On the exposed rocks they live together with special lichens on which they feed (Figs. 5-7), together with other animals and plants which are restricted (endemic) to the southern Carpathians or even to the Bucegi mountains.
+There, they live together with special lichens on which they feed (Figs. 5-7), together with other animals and plants which are restricted (endemic) to the southern Carpathians or even to the Bucegi mountains.
 Therefore, in any case, a removal of rocks at the street and thus a destruction of their flora and fauna should be avoided.
 The persons who are responsible for the protection of environment are urgently requested to take care of the conservation of these rocks in Cheile Tatarului and thus of a valuable habitat of a special flora and fauna, especially of rock-dwelling snails, which are, as this article has shown, of high biological and evolutionary interest.

 Grossu, A. V. (1981): Gastropoda Romaniae Ordo Stylommatophora 3 Suprafamiliile Clausiliacea şi Achatinacea. – 269 pp.; Bucureşti (Universităţea din Bucureşti, Facultatea de Biologie).